Autism (ASD) Assessment Services & Multisensory Learning Support in Ashfield

 https://www.structural-learning.com/post/multisensory-learning-in-the-classroom-a-teachers-guide

-The Benefits of Multisensory Therapy/Tutoring for Autism/ASD
+Multisensory Therapy/Tutoring for People with Autism/ASD

 Mainstream education often fails to effectively engage students with autism and related conditions, as it is primarily designed for the majority.
 At Neurosensory, our therapists and teachers take an individualised approach that recognises the value of their special interests in fostering engagement and facilitating growth.
 Our approach combines organic, creative, and structured elements to provide a holistic learning experience.